Palaniappa Kalluri

-Pazhaniappa Kalloori is a 2007 Indian Tamil-language drama film written and directed by R. Pavan and produced by Anbalaya Films.
+Palaniappa Kalluri is a 2007 Indian Tamil-language drama film written and directed by R. Pavan and produced by Anbalaya Films.
 The film stars Naveen Chandra (credited as Pradeep), Arjumman Mughal, Madhu Shalini and Akshaya Rao in lead roles.
 It was released on 21 December 2007.

 Production

 The film was first announced by Anbalaya Films in September 2004 under the title of Pasanga, Ponnunga, Oru College.
 Film Institute graduate R. Pavan was revealed to be the director, with R. P. Patnaik as composer and G. B. Krishna as cinematographer.
 Production delays meant that the film progressed slowly.
 Arjumman Mughal made her film debut, and Naveen Chandra (credited as Pradeep) made his Tamil debut.
 The film was largely shot at A. V. C. College in Mayiladuthurai.

 Soundtrack

 Soundtrack was composed by R. P. Patnaik, in his second Tamil film after Jayam (2003).
 The song "Parangimalai" is based on his own song "Ameerpet" from Telugu film Eeswar while "En Meesai" is based on "Tiya Tiyani" from Telugu film Sreeram.